Rivizzz/Wooder/README.md

 "Wooder" website

-This is a landing page  written in clean and valid code.
+This is a high-converting landing page for wooden decorations business.

-The following was used in the work:

-gulp&webpack (Optimization + convenience), css3, html5, flexbox, pure javascript, SVG, scss,